elaaatif/EXPERT-SYSTEM-MOVIES-SERIES-SUGGESTION/README.md

 - Prerequisites

 Prolog interpreter (e.g., SWI-Prolog) installed on your machine.

-Usage
+- Usage

-Clone the repository to your local machine.
+- [ ] Clone the repository to your local machine.

-Open the Prolog interpreter in the terminal.
+- [ ] Open the Prolog interpreter in the terminal.

-Load the main Prolog file: consult('recommendation_system.pl').
+- [ ] Load the main Prolog file: consult('recommendation_system.pl').

-Run the recommendation system: suggest_movie_or_serie(M).
+- [ ] Run the recommendation system: suggest_movie_or_serie(M).

 - Project Structure

-recommendation_system.pl: The main Prolog file containing predicates for recommendation and user interaction. movies.pl: Database of movies. series.pl: Database of series.
+recommendation_system.pl: The main Prolog file containing predicates for recommendation and user interaction, as well as the databases of movies and series.

 - Features

-User-friendly interface for inputting preferences.
+> - [ ]  User-friendly interface for inputting preferences.

-Personalized movie and series recommendations based on user criteria.
+> - [ ] Personalized movie and series recommendations based on user criteria.

-Modular design for easy maintenance and updates.
+> - [ ] Modular design for easy maintenance and updates.

 - How It Works